Menial Disorders (Deleted Records, 1980)

 pieces to improvisations that sound like day centre music therapy as heard from a closet, or a chimps’ tea party where the tea-set is replaced with instruments.
 Certainly not Pop music, if it can

 be called music at all; if anything its a field recording interspersed with some excellent Musique Concrete, all bunged randomly onto tape.
-Die Or
+Die Or DIY

 Live At The Basement (Aeon, 1982)